wq/wq/docs/wq.build/cli.md

 Usage: wq [OPTIONS] COMMAND [ARGS]...

-  wq is a suite of command line utilities for building citizen science apps.
+  wq is a suite of command line utilities for building offline GIS apps.
 Each of the commands below can be configured by creating a wq.yml file in the current directory.
 Many of the commands can also be configured via command line options.

   Installed modules: wq.app, wq.build, wq.create, wq.db